mn-hs/admin-app/README.md

 E-Commerce-Admin Application:
 ---

 Uses Java, postgreSQL, and Spring Boot to manage customer, product, and sale data in a database using basic CRUD methods.
-Functionality is accessible through written REST api’s.
+Functionality is accessible through written REST api.
 ------------------------------------------------------
 API Endpoints: